LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2025-01-05-dublin-masters-xc.md

 ---

 We had a fantastic showing from Liffey Valley AC athletes at today's Dublin Masters Cross Country Championships in St. Anne's Park!

-Well done to everyone who ran in difficult conditions, particularly Pierce who got the 3rd place overall and 2nd place on the category M 40. everybody gave 100 per cent which was great to see
+Well done to everyone who ran in difficult conditions, particularly Pierce who got the <b>3rd place</b> overall and 2nd place on the category M 40.

+Everybody gave 100 % which was great to see.

 A special congratulations to our medalists:<br>
 🥇Pat Collins M75<br>